liumapp/docker-demo/README.md

 ## how to use

-* first of all , you need download and Docker on your local system .
+* first of all , you need to star the project , than download and run Docker on your local system .

     My local operation system is MacOS